JaneDeng28/Bayesian-Ordinal-Factor-MFM/README.md

 Occupied clusters: n_clust  inferred by the MFM sampler
 ```

-Thus, changing `q` changes the dimension of the latent representation; it does
-not prescribe how many cell clusters the model must return.
-The argument
-`initial_clusters` is passed to C++ as `K_init` and affects only the starting
-partition.
-The posterior number of occupied clusters is learned by the MFM
-model and is summarized by `n_clusters` and `posterior_mode_n_clusters`.
+Thus, changing `q` changes the dimension of the latent representation; it does not prescribe how many cell clusters the model must return.
+The argument `initial_clusters` is passed to C++ as `K_init` and affects only the starting partition.
+The posterior number of occupied clusters is learned by the MFM model and is summarized by `n_clusters` and `posterior_mode_n_clusters`.

+The latent dimension `q` is also separate from the number of ordinal categories in `Y`.
+Five ordinal categories describe the measurement scale of each matrix entry, whereas `q` describes the dimension of each cell's latent coordinate.
+There is no general rule that a model with five ordinal levels must use `q = 4`.

 ### `summarize_clustering()`